2006 (July to December)

 –Gotham Central #6-10 (“HALF A LIFE”)

-–FLASHBACK: Late August.
-Bruce sends Bane to Saint Louis to apprehend one of Mr. Freeze’s old henchmen who has run amok with one of his former boss’ old freeze-rays (as seen through flashback in Batman: Gotham Knights #47).
+–FLASHBACK: From Batman: Gotham Knights #47.
+Late August.
+Bruce sends Bane to Saint Louis to apprehend one of Mr. Freeze’s old henchmen who has run amok with one of his former boss’ old freeze-rays.

 Early September.
 Plastic Man asks Batman to help out his old friend’s son, Luke McDunnagh, who has recently joined a gang and is headed toward a life of crime.
 Batman nabs the kid in Chicago, but when he exhibits the ability to shapeshift, Batman realizes that he is actually Plastic Man’s son!
 Batman is able to convince Luke to quit the gang life.
 Plastic Man is too afraid to confront his son, but secretly watches, disguised as Batman’s utility belt.
 Luke will later become the superhero known as Offspring, but that is years later.

-–NOTE: Ion releases his powers back into the Central Power Battery on the planet Oa, re-creating the long dead Guardians of the Universe!
-Kyle Rayner will go back to being Green Lantern again following this action (as seen in the pages of Green Lantern Vol. 4).
+–NOTE: In Green Lantern Vol. 4 #150.
+Ion releases his powers back into the Central Power Battery on the planet Oa, re-creating the long dead Guardians of the Universe!
+Kyle Rayner will soon go back to being Green Lantern again following this action.

 –JLA/Spectre: Soul War #1-2